 # Business names

 Datasets and dataset fields ingested from a source system carry their **technical names** (`fct_orders_v2`, `cust_id_pk`, `txn_dt`) — names chosen by whoever built the source schema, often unfit for the cross-team operator and analyst audience that consumes the catalog.
-ODD lets operators assign **business names** alongside the technical name: an alternative human-readable label that surfaces everywhere the entity is shown, while the original name persists below as a reference.
+ODD lets operators assign **business names** alongside the technical name: an alternative human-readable label that surfaces everywhere the entity is shown, while the original technical name persists below as a reference wherever the entity carries one.

 The technical name stays as-is in lineage edges, ODDRNs, and the underlying source — the business name is purely a presentation-layer alias on the catalog surface.